peterdremstrup/hapi-bpc/README.md

 ### [POST /authenticate]

+Payload can be a _rsvp_ or a Gigya/Google user session.

+If payload is _rsvcp_ this endpoint will trigger a `POST /ticket/user` request to BPC.

-This endpoint will trigger both a `POST /rsvp` and a `POST /ticket/user` request to BPC.
+If payload is a user session, this endpoint will trigger both a `POST /rsvp` and a `POST /ticket/user` request to BPC.

-Payload must be the same as with a `POST /rsvp` request.
 Response will be a user _ticket_.

-### [DELETE /authenticate]

-This endpoint removes the ticket from the cookies.
-No other requests are made.

 ### [GET /authenticate]